openzipkin/zipkin/doc/sql-databases.md

 names are specified in the definition of `anormDriverDependencies` near the top of the file).

+Note that although Zipkin technically supports in-memory SQL databases, they can only be used effectively in the tests for now.
+This is because in-memory databases disappear once their connection is closed, and the collector and query daemons open different connections.
+However, we would like to combine all three daemons (including the web one) into a single thread that could share one connection.

 ### Setting up the schema

-To set up the appropriate schema, simply run these commands in the Zipkin directory after installation:

-    sbt "project zipkin-anormdb" console
-    com.twitter.zipkin.storage.anormdb.DB().install(false)

-As above, pass appropriate parameters to `DB()` if necessary so that it connects to your database.
-This will create new tables (prefixed by `zipkin_`) in your database.

-Zipkin technically supports in-memory databases, but they can only be used for testing because there is currently no way to keep open a connection to an in-memory database between installation and running Zipkin.
+With the default configuration, the Zipkin collector automatically sets up the schema if necessary.
+It does not add any indexes.
+If you are going to use Zipkin with a SQL database in production, you may want to add indexes manually.

+Zipkin knows to set up the schema through the `install` flag of a `DBConfig` instance that is passed to the `DB` class.
+Once the schema has been set up, you can turn off the flag, though the effect of keeping it on is just a slightly slower startup.

+You can also manually install the schema by running the `install()` method of a `DB` instance.

 ### Adding a new database type